XuewenWangUGA/snpAP/README.md

 == Write the VCF file ==

-You can then use snpADcall to convert the snpAD inputfile to a VCF file:

-snpADCall -N Sample-Name -e errors.txt -p "`cat priors.txt`" input.snpAD > output.VCF
+You can then use snpADcall to convert the snpAD inputfile to a VCF file: snpADCall -N Sample-Name -e errors.txt -p "`cat priors.txt`" input.snpAD > output.VCF

-License:
 --------

-snpAD is free software (GNU General Public License v3).
-Note that this package includes